practio/prettier-config/README.md

 ## Usage with your editor

 If you'd like your editor to automatically run Prettier for you, then download the Prettier extenstion for your editor.
+It's recommended that you enable the "format on save" option in your editor (for vscode add `"editor.formatOnSave": true` to your settings.json file).

 **Important!** Make sure to enable the eslint integration option (prettier-eslint) of the extension to make sure that our eslint rules are respected.